1950 British Columbia B-36 crash: Incident

 The crew decided to abandon the aircraft because it could not stay aloft with three engines out of commission while carrying a heavy payload.
 The atomic bomb was jettisoned and detonated in mid-air, resulting in a large conventional explosion over the Inside Passage.
 The USAF later stated that the fake practice core on board the aircraft was inserted into the weapon before it was dropped.

-The aircraft had been in constant radio contact with Strategic Air Command headquarters at Offutt AFB, Nebraska, and within minutes of the bailout the Royal Canadian Air Force launched Operation Brix to find the missing men.
+The aircraft was in regular radio contact with Strategic Air Command headquarters at Offutt AFB, Nebraska.
+The crew bailed out, using parachutes.

+Within minutes of the bailout the Royal Canadian Air Force launched Operation Brix to find the missing men.
 Poor weather hampered search efforts; nevertheless 12 of the 17 men were eventually found alive.
 One of the five deceased, the weaponeer, was rumored to have been recovered four years later (1954) at the crash site.
 The remaining four airmen were believed to have bailed out of the aircraft earlier than the surviving crew members, and it was assumed that they landed in the ocean and died of hypothermia.
 Canadian authorities were never told that the aircraft was carrying a nuclear weapon.